rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/opa-gatekeper/_index.md

         cattle.io/description: constraint for ns label
     ```

-    The YAML specifies the directives `message` and `labels` as defined by the **k8srequiredlabels** template schema.
+    The YAML specifies the directives `message` and `labels` as defined by the `k8srequiredlabels` template schema.
 This constraint defines that all"namespaces must have a label `team` whose value should match the given "allowedRegex".
 Notice that all the system namespaces are by default added to list of `excludedNamespaces`.

-    After the above constraint is created, it will be listed under "K8sRequiredLabels" on the "Constraints" page.

     You can edit the constraint via the form to change the namespaces and other information.

-**Result:** Now if you navigate **Back to Rancher** and create a new namespace in the cluster without having the label `team`, the create request should be denied.
+**Result:** After the above constraint is created, it will be listed under `K8sRequiredLabels` on the **Constraints** page.
+Now if you navigate **Back to Rancher** and create a new namespace in the cluster without having the label `team`, the create request should be denied.